thelogicalgrammar/cognitive_modelling_book/README.md

 1. Commit the added changes: `git commit -m "desired comment"`
 1. Push the commit: `git push origin master`

+> __NOTE__ Make sure that the docs/ folder contains an empty file called .nojekyll.
+This tells github pages that the website is not built through jekyll, and we want that because otherwise the folder `_main_files`, which contains all the images, is ignored.

 A few minutes after the changes have been pushed, you should be able to see them in the live website.